LeonardoJost/MRExperiment/README.md

 The subfolder 'functions/time as fixed effect' contains multiple analyses of the dataset to compare an analysis including time as a fixed effect to an analysis without time.

 ## Dataset
-The data collected and analyzed by Jost and Jansen (2019) is contained in the folder datasetJostJansen2019.
+The data collected and analyzed by Jost and Jansen (2020) is contained in the folder datasetJostJansen2020.
 The full data (in long format) is included as a table (dataset.csv) as well as tables and figures of mean data for all default parameters specified in R code.

 ## Literature
-Jost, L., & Jansen, P. (2019).
-A novel approach to analyzing mirrored stimuli in chronometric mental rotation and description of a flexible extended library of stimuli.
-Unpublished manuscript.
+Jost, L., & Jansen, P. (2020).
+A novel approach to analyzing all trials in chronometric mental rotation and description of a flexible extended library of stimuli.
+Spatial Cognition & Computation.
+DOI: 10.1080/13875868.2020.1754833

 Mathôt, S., Schreij, D., & Theeuwes, J. (2012).
 OpenSesame: An open-source, graphical experiment builder for the social sciences.
 Behavior Research Methods, 44(2), 314-324. doi:10.3758/s13428-011-0168-7